emanguy/rust-rest/README.md

 Most frequently, the server responds in about 39ms and it was able to process 463k requests in 5 minutes.
 Needless to say Rust web servers are FAST.

+## Swagger Docs

+The Swagger UI (provided by the [utoipa](https://github.com/juhaku/utoipa) crate) can be accessed at http://localhost:8080/swagger-ui when starting the application.

 ## Integration tests

 Provided on this repo is a framework for integration testing.
 By default, the integration tests are skipped via the `#[cfg_attr()]` declaration which requires the `integration_test` feature to be enabled.